Wage Schedules: 2013-2014 ANNUAL SALARY PROGRAM PROCEDURES

 Due Dates and Routing

-Ann Arbor Campus units are encouraged to submit merit increases, lump sum recommendations, and performance ratings (optional) via the file-attach method available through HRMS.
-The process for using the file-attach method can be found in My LINC at Wolverine Access http://wolverineaccess.umich.edu/.
-When once signed into My LINC, enter “pay rate change” in the search box and click on “Go.”
+Ann Arbor Campus units are encouraged to submit merit increases, lump sum recommendations, and performance ratings (optional) via the file-‐attach method available through HRMS.
+The process for using the file-‐attach method can be found in My LINC at Wolverine Access http://wolverineaccess.umich.edu/.
+Once signed into My LINC, enter “pay rate change” in the search box and click on “Go.”
 The procedures and templates will then appear.

-Submittal forms may be used for instances where the file-attach method cannot be used (see Salary Change Step by Step procedure on My LINC).
-Submittal forms are due to Human Resources Records and Information Services, 4073 Wolverine Tower 1281, no later than September 2, 2012 for bi-weekly and September 1, 2012 for monthly.
+Submittal forms may be used for instances where the file-‐attach method cannot be used (see Salary Change Step by Step procedure on My LINC).
+Submittal forms are due to Human Resources Records and Information Services, 4073 Wolverine Tower 1281, no later than September 1, 2013 for both bi-‐weekly and monthly employees.